x-FBi/openvpn-sqlite-auth/README.md

   - `./user-add.py <username>`: Add a new user to the database.
   - `./user-del.py <username>`: Remove an user from the database.
   - `./user-list.py`: List registered users.

+# PHP User Password Change

+This is the portion of the project written in PHP

+## Setup

+Put the files in your /var/www/ or website front end.
+Checkout the PHP folder for more instructions.